Gholdengo: Concept and design

 Gholdengo is humanoid in it design, with its body is composed entirely of 1,000 golden coins owned by its pre-evolution Gimmighoul, including its hair.
 The amount of coins is a reference to Gholdengo being the 1,000th Pokémon.
 It stands at and weighs 66.1 lb, with three fingers on each hands and has toeless feet.
 Around its waist is a belt with a treasure chest and a diamond belt buckle attached to it, with the former being a reference to Gimmighoul.
 Its body is accented with red lines.
 In its shiny form, the gold body remains the same, but the accent lines change to silver/blue.
 Gholdengo is considered to have a cheerful and active attitude, typically depicted with a large smile; it's quick to try and make friends with both people and Pokémon.
 Gholdengo uses the densely packed coins of which it is composed to move around and as weapons, firing them from any part of its body.
 When Gholdengo is hit, the coins reduce the impact and therefore damage, although some coins fly off.
 Gholdengo is also capable of creating a surfboard made of coins to ride; because of this, combined with its attitude and hairstyle, some journalists say Gholdengo is based on the surfer dude archetype.

 Gholdengo has a signature ability called "Good as Gold", which makes it immune to status inflicting moves, including Defog and Strength Sap.
-Additionally, it also has a signature move known as "Make it Rain", a powerful attack at the cost of reducing its Special Attack stat in-battle by one stage per use.
+Additionally, it also has a signature move known as "Make it Rain", a powerful attack at the cost of reducing its Special Attack stat in-battle by one stage per use, changed to two stages in Pokemon Champions.
 However, it can also increase the amount of money the player earns after battle by five times Gholdengo’s level.

 Following the release of Scarlet and Violet, Gholdengo was first officially revealed by Pokémon designer James Turner, who created fan art of the species.
 It was later showcased in a YouTube video covering all 1,008 different species created as of January 2023, in which the video would celebrate Gholdengo as the franchise’s official 1,000th Pokémon.